BattleTech: Conception

-Illustrations & imagery
+Illustrations and imagery

 Rather than create their own original robot art, FASA decided to use already-extant designs that had originally been created for a variety of different Japanese anime, including Dougram, Crusher Joe, and Macross.
 The rights to these images were licensed from Twentieth Century Imports (TCI).
 In later years, FASA abandoned these images as a result of a lawsuit brought against them by Playmates Toys and Harmony Gold over the use of said images.

 The anime-sourced BattleMechs continued to be referenced in-universe, but their images were no longer seen in new sourcebooks.
 This led them to be termed by fans as "the Unseen".
 When Fantasy Productions licensed the property, these "Unseen" images were expanded to include all art produced "out-of-house" – that is, whose copyrights resided with the creators, not the company.
 Catalyst Game Labs has continued this practice.

 Expansions

 The game's popularity spawned several variants and expansions to the core system, including CityTech which fleshed out urban operations, infantry, and vehicle combat, AeroTech which focused on air and space-based operations, and BattleSpace which detailed large spacecraft combat.
 FASA also published numerous sourcebooks, known as Technical Readouts, which featured specifications for new combat units that players could select from.
 However, despite the large number of such pre-designed BattleMechs, vehicles, aerospace units and other military hardware, the creators also established a system of custom design rules, enabling players to generate their own units and field them in combat.
 In addition to game rule books, FASA published several background books detailing the history, political and social structures of various factions in the game, including all five Great Houses of the Inner Sphere, ComStar, the Periphery states and the fallen Star League.

 FASA launched two additional systems to complement the core game: BattleTroops, an infantry combat system, and BattleForce, a large-scale combat simulator governing the actions of massed BattleTech units.
 The Succession Wars, a board game released in 1987, is one of only two purely strategic titles of the series (the other being "The Inner Sphere in Flames" from the Combat Operations book).
 The Succession Wars is played on a political star map, with players trying to capture regions of space.

 Recent years have seen a trend of consolidating the expansions into "core products" for efficiency.
 Beginning under FanPro's aegis, then continued under Catalyst Game Labs, the various rulesets have been combined into a series of Core Rulebooks: